 Then comes the blame game that continues to this day.
 “This woman you put here with me,” Adam starts, “she gave me some fruit from the tree, and I ate it.”
 Already we see the accusations of being a temptress that will later plague women in the church.

 Now, God could have already went ahead and accused the woman of being responsible for the betrayal, but He knows that both of them are culpable – Adam could have refused the fruit, so he’s no better off than his wife.
 And so He continues to ask questions.
 “What is this you have done?”
 And you know how the rest of the conversation goes.
-Adam and Eve are banned from the garden; Eve is doomed to birthing pains and being ruled over by her husband (I feel like this is not so much a punishment from God but the natural progression of things, as many husbands might subconsciously/spiritually blame their wives and insist that their way is right because “After all, you ’caused’ the Fall!”); Adam is doomed to toil and sweat for food from the ground and, really, the whole ground is cursed because of him (thinking of it like that it almost looks like Eve’s punishment isn’t as bad!); they will both eventually die; the serpent is cursed to be an enemy of man.
+Adam and Eve are banned from the garden; Eve is doomed to birthing pains and being ruled over by her husband (I feel like this is not so much a punishment from God but the natural progression of things, as many husbands might subconsciously/spiritually blame their wives and insist that their way is right because “After all, you ’caused’ the Fall!”); Adam is doomed to toil and sweat for food from the ground and, really, the whole ground is cursed because of him; they will both eventually die; the serpent is cursed to be an enemy of man.

 And so is the Fall of Mankind, which continues to this day.
 But already we see the beginnings of God’s plan to fix things.
 Notice that He could have just killed Adam and Eve on the spot and started over with another, possibly more faithful lot, but instead He lets them live (at least temporarily) and continue to multiply, and not only that, He gives them proper clothes to cover themselves with!
-I’ve mentioned in a comment on a fellow blogger’s post that this seems to be symbolic of Jesus Christ covering man’s sins with His own skin, flesh, and blood.
+This seems to be symbolic of Jesus Christ covering man’s sins with His own skin, flesh, and blood.
 God’s plan for reconciliation is already in action.
 However, man will not be allowed to eat of the tree of life, because imagine if the harbingers of such evil and destruction would live forever to continue their misdeeds!
 That would be quite the conundrum, so God fiercely guards the garden such that this cannot happen.
 People can no longer live eternal life in peace unless they once again return to faith in God.
 To be continued…

 That’s it for today’s dissection.
 If you have any problems with the way I read these chapters, feel free to discuss it with me in the comments!
 I am still learning, after all.